 Why it’s important: Many customers find this convenient.
 More than that, it actually guides customers through the checkout and makes the process easier to complete.

 Allow customers to sign-up or register for your service by connecting via a social account.
 This lets users connect with a pre-existing account, verifying their identity and collecting personal details via their social account.
-This save customers steps registering for your account and inputting data.
+This saves customers steps registering for your account and inputting data.

 Why it’s important: Any time and steps you can save customers improves the experience, and motivates them to return to your online store.

 Offer customers an option to save cart contents, or simply auto-save items for them when they leave.
 This saves customers time by allowing them to return to their checkout, eliminating the need to browse and find the products they are interested in.
 This increases the likelihood that they will return and finish where they left off.

 Why it’s important: If customers have already browsed for an item, done their research, and considered buying an item, they are unlikely to search for it again.
 Even if they are interested, they are less likely to come back and repeat that process.